adchang/demo_exchange/src/DemoExchange.OrderService/README.md

 # Order Service
-WebService bootstrap for Order Service
+WebService HTTP1.1 bootstrap for Order Service

+This is an example to demonstrate dotnet controller and an OpenAPI implementation.
+Actual microservice-to-microservice would be implemented using gRPC.

 ## App Details
 ### To run in Docker